Skip to main content

 Why are parameterised queries important?

 Never concatenate user input into SQL strings, that's how SQL injection happens.
 Use parameterised queries (prepared statements) where the database driver handles escaping.
-Every modern ORM and driver supports them.
+Current ORMs and database drivers support them.

 Results are for general informational purposes only and should be checked before use.
 They are not professional advice.
 See our Disclaimer and Terms of Service.